The Interpreter's Café

 Picture

-Medical and judicial language professionals often interpret for individuals who are suffering due to illness, violent crimes, or family crises.
+Medical and judicial language professionals often interpret for individuals who are suffering due to illness, violence, or family crises.
 These situations may affect the interpreter.
-If you experience stress and/or anxiety it is a good idea to share your thoughts and feelings with a co-worker or supervisor.
-There are also blog spots where interpreters can anonymously post their thoughts.
-Our Blog is under the "more..." tab.
+If you experience stress and/or anxiety it is a good idea to share your thoughts and feelings with a co-worker or supervisor.Look for vicarious trauma awareness training and don't feel embarrassed to speak with a counselor or therapist if you feel it will help.

 Picture